-- I. Cystic fibrosis carrier screening via CFTR sequencing (81223), deletion/duplication analysis (81222), or a mutation panel (81220) using at a minimum the ACMG-100 variant panel, may be considered medically necessary when: - A. The member/enrollee or the member/enrollee's reproductive partner is considering pregnancy or is currently pregnant, OR - B. The member/enrollee's reproductive partner is a known carrier for cystic fibrosis. - II.
-Cystic fibrosis carrier screening via CFTR sequencing (81223), deletion/duplication analysis (81222), or a mutation panel (81220) using at a minimum the ACMG-100 variant panel, is considered investigational for all other indications.
+- 1. Cystic fibrosis carrier screening via CFTR sequencing (81223), deletion/duplication analysis (81222), or a mutation panel (81220) using at a minimum the ACMG-100 variant panel, may be considered medically necessary when: - A. The member/enrollee or the member/enrollee's reproductive partner is considering pregnancy or is currently pregnant, OR - B. The member/enrollee's reproductive partner is a known carrier for cystic fibrosis.